 Heymann asserted that Marilyn telephoned the White House and spoke to Jacqueline Kennedy.
 During her conversation with Jackie, Marilyn admitted that she and President Kennedy were having an affair; and according to Heymann, Marilyn also admitted that she would eventually replace the First Lady.
 How did Heymann learn of this telephone conversation?
 In A Woman Named Jackie, Heymann attributed the startling revelation to Peter Lawford, who had been dead for almost five years when A Woman Named Jackie reached book stores in America; but then, in Joe and Marilyn: Legends in Love, he placed the telephone call anecdote in the mouth of Ralph Roberts, not only Marilyn’s personal masseur, but her confidant and a man who was virtually like her brother, a man who seldom spoke to the press or granted interviews about his relationship with Marilyn.
 Ralph Roberts died on April the 30th in 1999, fifteen years before CBS published Heymann’s final book.
 So, when did Heymann interview Ralph Roberts about Marilyn’s explosive telephone call to Jacqueline Kennedy?
 Heymann did not reveal the date of the Robert’s interview, yet another suspicious and deceased Heymann source.
 Still, why would Heymann attribute the anecdote to two different sources?

-In 1989, when A Woman Named Jackie appeared, Ralph Roberts was still alive and available to contradict Heymann’s assertions; but Peter Lawford was five years in eternity.
+In 1989, when A Woman Named Jackie appeared, Ralph Roberts was still alive and available to contradict Heymann’s assertions; but Peter Lawford had entered eternity five years earlier in late 1984.
 When Heymann wrote Joe and Marilyn: Legends in Love prior to his death in 2012, Ralph Roberts had joined Peter Lawford as a member of the dearly departed.
 Heymann was then free to put the telephone call anecdote in Ralph Roberts’ mouth, a more credible and powerful source than Peter Lawford, considering Roberts’ close relationship with the actress.
 As the years elapsed following Lawford’s 1984 death, several Marilyn biographers and historians began to question the assertions and accounts that Marilyn was actually close to Lawford or was even his friend.
 Besides, changing sources from book to book and using dead sources was common for Clem Heymann.

 Donna Morel provided me with a list of quotations that Heymann reported came from the mouth of Ralph Roberts; but it is a well known fact that Roberts seldom spoke about his relationship with Marilyn, granted interviews about his dear friend, offered impromptu assessments of her behavior or spoke salaciously about her.
 As Donna correctly noted, Heymann attributed salacious comments about Monroe’s life that Roberts denounced as erroneous.
 The quotes contradict the on-the-record recollections of Roberts about Monroe.
 Donna then continued: